top of page

 Roots

-Morgan’s childhood in rural Oregon established the foundation for her reflective and nature-inspired perspective.
-Growing up in the eighties, she cultivated a sense of simplicity and independence that remains the emotional anchor of her work today.
-While she left her small town at age eighteen for Iceland, those formative years provided the groundwork for navigating home and memory.
-This connection deepened following the loss of her father in 2012, which inspired the letters that ultimately grew into her current creative project.
+My childhood in rural Oregon built the foundation for my reflective and nature-inspired perspective.
+Growing up in the eighties, I cultivated a sense of simplicity and independence that remains the emotional anchor of my work today.
+While I left my small town at age eighteen for Iceland, those formative years provided the groundwork for navigating home and memory.
+This connection deepened following the loss of my father in 2012, which inspired the letters that ultimately grew into my current creative project.

 bottom of page